 When it comes to retinol and hyaluronic acid you’ll find they are both usually found in formulas that are either serums, moisturisers or face oils meaning they feature in the last steps of your daily skincare routine.
 When it comes to the correct order, you first start with a serum, then oil followed by a moisturiser, depending on which product either ingredient is formulated into will determine which order they are applied.
 The beauty (pun intended) of layering retinol and hyaluronic acid together is that the humectant traits of HA will hydrate the skin.
 This will result in it preventing the common dryness and irritation that often occurs with using retinol.

 Can I apply hyaluronic acid after retinol?

-Absolutely, that is, if the consistency of the product allows you to apply it after retinol.
-For potent ingredients such as hyaluronic acid and retinol to gain optimal results is to ensure they remain on the skin for an optimal amount of time.
-This probably why you’ll find that most skincare products containing these powerhouses are serums, face oils and moisturisers.
+Yes, absolutely.
+For potent ingredients such as hyaluronic acid and retinol to gain optimal results, you need to ensure they remain on the skin for an optimal amount of time.
+This is probably why you’ll find that most skincare products containing these powerhouses are serums, face oils and moisturisers.
 By applying them both to the skin you’ll ensure there are limited drying results from retinol with an added hydrated boost from hyaluronic acid.

 This also means some consideration needs to be taken when using any formulas containing either ingredient and I strongly suggest you perform a 24 hours patch.
 You do this by applying a pea sized amount on your inner forearm and leave it to see how your skin reacts.
 This is particularly important for products containing retinol as this needs to be introduced slowly into your routine to avoid any unwanted severe dryness and flaking of the skin.